godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 Functions always belong to a `class <Classes_>`_.
 The scope priority for variable look-up is: local → class member → global.
-The ``self`` variable is always available and is provided as an option for accessing class members, but is not always required (and should *not* be sent as the function's first argument, unlike Python).
+The ``self`` variable is always available and is provided as an option for accessing class members (see `self`_), but is not always required (and should *not* be sent as the function's first argument, unlike Python).

 ::